htwangtw/nbackexpsampling/README.md

 Please leave the headers untouch.

 ## Modifying instructions
-'#' used as page breaker
+'#' is used as page breaker.
 The text in between curly breackates {} changes in the experiment.
 Please do not modify the text inside the breakets.

 ## Modifying MRI related setting